pt810/SPMLF-Coursework/README.md

 ## Coursework Tasks

 The tasks in this coursework are based on the outline provided in the *Tasks.pdf* document.
-The notebook follows these tasks sequentially, explaining each step and providing the relevant computations and code.
+The notebook follows these tasks sequentially.